“Season of mists and mellow fruitfulness…” Make your own Ode to Autumn with the kids this season with these brilliant ideas from the Amsterdam Mamas.

 The annual family halloween concert at the Concertgebouw takes place at the end of October and features pieces that are macabre, magical, or morbid.
 Sells out fast.

 Halloween Amsterdam Mamas style.
 Babies in buggies, mums, dads and kids all get dressed up for some ghoulish fun at this popular event.
-In 2017, it takes place at the Beatrix Park on the morning of the 29th October.
 Check the Amsterdam Mamas Facebook page in October for details.

 Deborah Nicholls-Lee is a British national who moved to the Netherlands in 2009.
 A former French and English teacher, she now works as a freelance writer and editor while raising her two children.
 See her website to find out more about her work.